 7. Install cPanel & WHM

-At this stage our system is prepared for installing cPanel.
-Use following commands to complete installation.
+At this stage, our system is prepared for installing cPanel.
+Use the following commands to complete the installation.
 This process will take time as per your network speed and system configuration.

 8. Setup NAT

-Sometimes system doesn’t automatically detects NAT on your instance.
+Sometimes the system doesn’t automatically detect NAT on your instance.
 Then you can run below command to do it manually

 Now to Navigate to Home >> Server Configuration >> Basic cPanel & WHM Setup in your WHM and check for The IPv4 address (only one address) to use to set up shared IPv4 virtual hosts shoud show your public ip address.